anquanscan/sec-tools/README.md

 [Metasign](https://github.com/crashware/Metasign): A lightweight ECDH and ECDSA application for generating key pairs and protecting data in a more portable format.
 [solo1](https://github.com/solokeys/solo1): Solo 1 firmware in C
 [hackingTools](https://github.com/beloncode/hackingTools): A simple collection of tools implemented in 2 days used for information gathering; reverse engineering; attack
 [RPI4-Covenant-C2-Installer](https://github.com/MrEmpy/RPI4-Covenant-C2-Installer): 「🖥️」Covenant C2 Installer for RPI 4
+[PHP-Based-Email-Spoofer](https://github.com/HaxonicOfficial/PHP-Based-Email-Spoofer): A Email-Spoofer demo, via which a attacker may use this social-engineering skills to retrieve sensitive data from the victim just by manipulating Email-headers.